Diamond-Cut Life

 November 27th, 2011 · 2 Comments · community

 As Diamond-Cut Life readers know, I love not just sociability, but community, i.e. interwoveness, especially between folks of varying ages and walks in life.
 So!
 Thor’s and my 8th annual Christmas party is Sunday December 4th, from 2-7 p.m.
 Children are welcome; I’m pretty crazy about them.
-Jeremiah, 9, exclaimed the other day, “Wow, [...]
+Jeremiah, 9, exclaimed the other day, “Wow, you’re [...]

 [Read more →]